rcanzlovar/mail-check/README.md

 to post.
 First time someone posts, It will probably end up being a SQLite database or something similar running on the same system as the checkmail script.
 Once someone is added, they can post whatever they want.
 I currently have no plans for post-by-post moderation.
 I just don't have that many readers yet.

+Files are available for download at my [github repository](https://github.com/rcanzlovar/mail-check)